Coláiste Phádraig (Lucan): Extra-curricular activities

 The school operates a series of extra curricular activities.
 The school consistently takes part in the BT Young Scientist competition, and has produced multiple award winners at the exhibition.
 In 2012, the school's first year soccer team won the Leinster Cup, a schools tournament organised by the FAI.
 This was followed by similar successes in 2016.
 Recently, the school introduced rugby, cricket, hockey, and ultimate teams, as well as a debating squad, who compete in contests such as the Schools Competition, organised by Oxford Union.
 Furthermore, the school organises a 5-a-side tournament for charity, named in honour of Mark O'Neill.

 In 2016, the school became All-Ireland Champions at the 'A' Grade in U16 Basketball following a meteoric rise in the sport.

 The school is also renowned for its participation in many Irish-Language competitions such as Feachtas Tráth na gCéist, which it has won thrice and many Irish debating competitions.
 Due to these victories, Coláiste Phadráig CBS is considered one of the best non-Gaelscoil schools in teaching and promoting Gaeilge as a language.
 The school also supports Seachtain na Gaeilge (Irish-language week) every year.

 Facilities

 The school has many modern facilities.
-These include five laboratories, two computer rooms, two metalwork and woodwork rooms, a language room, a large canteen and a study hall where all state examinations (the Junior and Leaving Certificate) take place.
+These include five laboratories, four computer rooms, a metalwork and woodwork room, a home economics room, a large canteen and a study hall where all state examinations (the Junior and Leaving Certificate) take place.
 Outside, there are junior and senior yards, a soccer pitch, a Gaelic football and hurling pitch a car park for patrons of the school and two basketball courts.
 Soccer goals are also placed in the yards.
 A massive sports hall is situated beside the school building that has recently gone under renovation.
 It contains facilities for tennis, soccer, hockey, badminton, and basketball.
 It also contains a modern gymnasium that is used by students and teachers alike.

 The school, equipped with multiple computer rooms, was selected as a trial school for the teaching of computer science as a Leaving Certificate subject.